Solomon Kane (film): Theatrical

 Solomon Kane's world premiere was on 16 September 2009 at the Toronto International Film Festival.
-The film was featured at the 2009 San Diego Comic Con, which Basset and Purefoy both attended.
+The film was featured at the 2009 San Diego Comic-Con, which Basset and Purefoy both attended.
 It was released in France on 23 December 2009.
 It was released in Spain on 1 January 2010.

 United Kingdom

 The United Kingdom theatrical release was on 19 February 2010; in its first week it opened at seventh place in the UK top ten with a weekend gross of £611,886 across 259 cinemas.

 Worldwide

-According to Bassett's blog, the North American wide release of the film was delayed due to legal reasons.
-The film was eventually released on 28 September 2012 in North America.
+According to Bassett's blog, the North American wide release of the film was delayed for legal reasons.
+The film's American premiere took place at ActionFest on April 12, 2012.
+Bassett announced on his blog that the film was acquired by The Weinstein Company and would be released through their subdivision Radius (co-founded by Tom Quinn, who also co-founded ActionFest) for the US.
+The film was released on August 24 on VOD and September 28 in theaters.

 Home media

 The DVD was released in the UK on 28 June 2010.
 It was the best selling DVD in week commencing 5 July 2010.

 The film was released on both Blu-ray and DVD to the home market in North America on 16 July 2013 by Starz/Anchor Bay.

 The US extras features included: Anamorphic 2.35:1 with a 5.1 English Dolby Digital track, Subtitles in English and Spanish only, Commentary with Michael J. Bassett and James Purefoy, The Making Of Solomon Kane (11:46), Cave Fight deleted scene (2:26), The Creation Of The Fire Demon (2:00), Interview With Writer/Director Michael J. Bassett (8:51), Interview with Actor James Purefoy (8:31) and Original Concept Art (1:15).

 A 2 disc Collector's Edition was released in France by Metropolitan.

 French extras features include: English and French audio, optional Subtitles in French, Introduction by the director, Commentary with James Purefoy and Michael J. Bassett, Interactive Diary, Partial interactive movie playback, Comparative film Storyboard of 7 sequences, Cave Fight Deleted Scene (with video introduction of the director), Making Of, Interview with Michael J. Bassett, Interview with James Purefoy, Interview with producers Samuel Hadida and Paul Berrow, Creation of the Fire Demon, Closing sequence Design, Production Drawings and Posters, Music Video, Trailer, Presentation at Comic Con.

 It was announced on 9 March 2012 that the film would have its Southeast US Regional Premiere as the Opening Night film of ActionFest 2012 on 12 April 2012.
 This marks the second year in a row that a film starring James Purefoy and with sword and stunt coordination by Richard Ryan opened ActionFest (after 2011's Ironclad).